zeropointnine/tts-toy/README.md

     python app.py

-# Todo / ideas
+# Todo

-- Stream the LLM text response to allow for faster audio response time while in chat mode, especially when using slower LLM's or for long responses generally.
+- Stream the LLM text response to allow for faster audio response time while in chat mode, especially when using slower LLM's or for longer responses generally.
+[IN PROGRESS]
 - Web service layer for audio generation?
-- Browser front-end with WebRTC?
 - Voice cloning?